cprice-ping/Profile-PF-Base/README.md

   * MFA (Enhanced --> PingID)
   * Passwordless (ID-First --> PingID)

 The Authentication Experience is controlled by setting the `Extended Properties` on the Application.

-### Authentication API
-The AuthN API is enabled -- any value in the Extended Property *other* than the above will trigger it.
-* ID-First --> HTML Form with LIP --> AuthN API Explorer

 ### Extended Properties
 * `Basic` (Plain HTML Form) *default*